Sandeep-QAE/Sandeep-QAE.github.io/README.md

 ## PROFILE
-•Senior QA professional with more than 8 years of experience specializing in both manual and automated testing.
+- Senior QA professional with more than 8 years of experience specializing in both manual and automated testing.
-•Expert in UI automation, API automation, salesforce testing, cloud testing, implementing SaaS platform integrations and data security.
+- Expert in UI automation, API automation, salesforce testing, cloud testing, implementing SaaS platform integrations and data security.
-•Skilled in utilizing AI tools to boost testing efficiency and accuracy, acknowledged for streamlining QA processes and reducing production issues through effective planning and automation.
+- Skilled in utilizing AI tools to boost testing efficiency and accuracy, acknowledged for streamlining QA processes and reducing production issues through effective planning and automation.
 PROFESSIONAL EXPERIENCE
 Software Engineer in Test - II, Mindtickle 08/2021 – present | Pune, India